-Don’t use 2 words where 1 plain word will do, and always choose the shortest appropriate words or phrases:
+Do not use two words where one plain word will do, and always choose the shortest appropriate words or phrases:

-- don’t try to cram in too much information
+- do not try to cram in too much information

-- stick to 1 main idea or statement per sentence, with no more than 1 or 2 supporting clauses
+- stick to one main idea or statement per sentence, with no more than one or two supporting clauses

 - cut out unnecessary words; it makes the important facts more memorable

-- don’t start 2 consecutive sentences with ‘The’, if you can avoid doing so
+- do not start two consecutive sentences with “The”, if you can avoid doing so

 Use the active voice